bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 * name: ``'freehand_draw'``
 * menu icon: |freehand_draw_icon|

-The ``FreehandDrawTool`` allows freehand drawing of lines and polygons using the ``Patches`` and ``MultiLine`` glyphs, by editing the underlying ``ColumnDataSource`` data.
-Like other drawing tools, the renderers that are to be edited must be supplied explicitly as a
+The ``FreehandDrawTool()`` allows freehand drawing of lines and polygons using the ``Patches`` and ``MultiLine`` glyphs, by editing the underlying ``ColumnDataSource`` data.
+Like other drawing tools, you must pass the renderers to be edited as a list:
-list:

 .. code-block:: python